 - Scott, Scott, Scotty, so much.
 Issac later on Season 2 and maybe Boyd are this as well.
 Stiles technically qualifies, as he IS part of the lacrosse team, he was the star of the finals on Season 2, after all but he is rather scrawny and can be quite the sarcastic jerk.

 - One Tree Hill: Lucas, Skills, Jake and (after Character Development) Nathan.

-- Matt Donovan from The Vampire Diaries.
-On the other hand, his best friend Tyler is a Jerk Jock (at first).
+- Matt Donovan and Stefan Salvatore from The Vampire Diaries.
+On the other hand, Matt's best friend Tyler Lockwood is a Jerk Jock (at first).